danielhkuo/walpurgisbot-v2/README.md

     ```bash
     bun install
     ```
 3.  **Configure environment:** Create a `.env` file by copying `.env.example`.
-For development, the `GUILD_ID` is **essential** as slash commands are registered per-guild for instant updates, allowing for rapid testing without global propagation delays.
+The `GUILD_ID` is essential for development, as it allows for instant command updates.
 4.  **Deploy slash commands:** Before the first run (and anytime you change a command's definition), you must register them with Discord.
     ```bash
-    bun run deploy:commands
+    bun run src/lib/deploy-commands.ts
     ```
-5.  **Start the bot:** Run the bot in development mode, typically with hot-reloading enabled by Bun.
+5.  **Start the bot:**
     ```bash
-    bun run dev
+    bun run src/index.ts
     ```
-6.  **Run tests:**
-    ```bash
-    bun test
-    ```

 ---

 ## 🏛️ Architecture & Design Philosophy

 This project is meticulously guided by four fundamental principles, ensuring a robust, maintainable, and high-performance archiving solution.
-Every architectural decision stems from these core tenets:

 1.  **Unyielding Reliability**: The bot's primary function—archiving critical data—demands absolute reliability.
 This is achieved through:
     *   **Transactional Database Operations**: Ensuring all-or-nothing data writes, preventing partial or corrupted entries.